SplendidStrontium/splendidstrontium.github.io/tce/index.md

 <p>At the age of nineteen, a young man destroys his old identity to take a new name, stepping into the shoes of Cedric Kenyon.</p>

 <p><em>The Convergent Eigenspace</em> starts with Book 0: <em>What Time Cannot Touch</em>.
 While Cedric has abandoned his old life, he finds he has brought with him a tendency toward bizarre and troubling dreams.
 He must endure terror by night while each day attempting to grasp at feats he had long believed impossible.
-When his magical abilities emerge in ways his fellow students don't recognize, he finds that a unique gift can feel like loneliness, and sometimes like a curse.
 In true Gothic fashion, Cedric discovers our past will always haunt us, but we nevertheless have a choice of how we deal with our skeletons — and our endless Thirst.</p>

 <p>To read the series, visit <a href="https://read.nan.nyc">my substack</a>.</p>